How to Negotiate Salary with Just Any Boss or Hiring Manager

 - Boss or Hiring manager do this and that …………

 My point exactly; fear for what action your boss or hiring manager might carry out after you have placed the topic of a salary raise on his/ her table can be truly hunting.
 Truth be told, your fear may transit into reality.
 In other words, going up to your boss to negotiate for an increase in salary may lead to a complete disaster if not done right.
-On the basis of this, would you deny yourself an opportunity of a higher salary?
+Based on this, would you deny yourself an opportunity for a higher salary?

-You need not to run away from negotiating with your boss or hiring manager concerning a improve in salary offer, however, the right approach at the right time can be truly rewarding.
+You need not run away from negotiating with your boss or hiring manager concerning improvement in salary offer, however, the right approach at the right time can be truly rewarding.

 Let’s delve deeper!